TiDev00/Wolof_SpellChecker/README.md

 # Wolof_SpellChecker
-A simple and fast spellchecker with spelling suggestions for wolof language
+A simple automatic spelling corrector for wolof language.
+Can also provide a list of spelling suggestions when in interactive mode.